jankinsan/SB202190-dge/README.md

 # SB202190-dge
-DGE Analysis using CCLE for SB202190 vacuolation status
+DGE Analysis using DESeq2 for cell lines from DepMap/CCLE based on their SB202190 vacuolation status phenotype.